efsavage/Griswold/README.md

 Griswold
 ========

-A Java library for the Shopify API.
+A Java client/library for the Shopify API.

 Note that this library is currently functional, but very incomplete.
-There is no timeframe for when all methods will be implemented, but please feel free to send a request.
+There is no timeframe for when all methods will be implemented, I'm mostly implementing them as I need them, but please feel free to send a request.

 ## Disclaimer ##